 Well, I am.
 That’s why I created this site — as an outlet.
 I love learning and sharing what others might find useful.
 If you like what you read here, and you’re a fraction as obsessed as I am, you might like to know when I’ve published more.
 (Check the latest for an idea of what you’ll see.)

-Overview of the Yamaha R1
+Model History of the Yamaha R1 in a Nutshell

 But don’t tell a motorcyclist to make decisions with anything but our hearts.
-In fact, don’t tell me what to do at all.
+(In fact, don’t tell me what to do at all!)

 - The original first-generation Yamaha R1 (1998-1999) was fast and wheelie-prone.
 Fun, but intense!